 - 2 teaspoons grated orange zest, preferably organic

-- 1. Using a stand mixer with a paddle attachment, combine the cranberries, sugar, and zest on a very slow speed for at least an hour, until the cranberries begin to break down.
+- 1. Using a stand mixer with a paddle attachment, combine the cranberries, sugar, and zest on a very slow speed for at least an hour—yes, as in 60 minutes—until the cranberries begin to break down.

-- 2. Cover and refrigerate for at least a couple hours and up to a couple days.
+- 2. Cover and refrigerate the citrus cranberry sauce for at least a couple hours and up to a couple days.

 Hungry for more?
 Chow down on these: